Medication Relief for Nightmares Associated With PTSD

 If you normally have low blood pressure, caution and close monitoring are needed.
 Mixing Prazosin with certain medications is not advisable so check with your doctor and/or pharmacist.

 For men, Prazosin cannot be taken with the drug Trazadone as it is known to cause a rare side effect called Priapism (sustained painful erection).
-If this happens seek medical attention immediately.
+If this happens to you seek medical attention immediately.

 How Effective Is Prazosin With PTSD Nightmares?

-Prazosin is not a cure and it is important to work with a therapist who has experience in treating this disorder.
+Prazosin is not a cure and it is important to work with a therapist who has experience in treating Post Traumatic Stress Disorder.
 Prazosin will allow you an easier time in your healing journey if you use it in combination with therapy.